Aeolis: Iron Age II

 By the 8th century BC the Aeolians' twelve most important cities were independent.
 They formed a league of twelve cities (a Dodecapolis): Cyme (also called Phriconis), Larissa, Neonteichos, Temnos, Cilla, Notion, Aegiroessa, Pitane, Aegae, Myrina, Gryneion, and Smyrna.

-The most celebrated of the cities was Smyrna (modern Izmir, Turkey), but in 699 BC, Smyrna became part of an Ionian confederacy.
+The most celebrated of the cities was Smyrna (modern İzmir, Turkey), but in 699 BC, Smyrna became part of an Ionian confederacy.
 This league or confederation, known as the Ionian League, also called the Panionic League, was formed at the end of the Meliac War in the mid-7th century BC.

 Lydian period

-Croesus, king of Lydia (reigned 560-546 BC), conquered the remaining cities.
+Croesus, king of Lydia (reigned 560–546 BC), conquered the remaining cities.

 Classical Age

 Later they were held successively by the Persians, Macedonians, Seleucids, and Pergamenes.